 So it is a literal breath of fresh air when, several times a year, CicLAvia comes around.
 These are days when major car thoroughfares are instead transformed to bike paths extending more than 20 km through the heart of the sprawling megacity.
 Event organizers boast that air particulate counts drop by 20% on CicLAvia days and that visits to LA city parks jump by an astonishing 500%!
 If the purpose of car-free days is to provide a healthier way for residents to enjoy their city, then by these measures, the day is a resounding success.

 CicLAvia got its inspiration from Bogota, Colombia’s ciclovia, literally meaning “bike path.”
-Each Sunday, residents are free to travel with their bikes on select routes through the capital.
+Each Sunday, residents are free to travel with their bikes on select routes through the capitol.
 Los Angeles followed suit in 2010.
 In fact, the very name CicLAvia is a clever word play on the original Spanish term, personalizing it with the famed “LA” acronym.

 CicLAvia’s popularity has been incredible.
 It has grown in size every year and Bogota’s event now pales in comparison to that of Los Angeles.
 Whereas in Bogota, a few hundred cyclists turn out for any given ciclovia, the typical participation in LA reaches on the order of 70-90,000 cyclists.
 Since the first CicLAvia, over 1 million people have attended at least once, making it the largest open-street event in North America.